Current Members

 Joshua Samuels

-Joshua is an undergraduate student studying Psychology with a minor in Philosophy.
+Joshua is a senior undergraduate student at McGill studying Psychology with a minor in Philosophy.
 He joined the SPL in Fall 2024.
-In collaboration with Wenbo Yi, his honours research project focuses on examining cardiac and respiratory synchrony between pairs of musicians during joint musical performance.
+In collaboration with Dr. Palmer and Wenbo Yi, his honours research project focuses on cardiac and respiratory synchrony measured in pairs of musicians during joint music performance.

 Elizabeth Harrigan